krista2732/eosc-454-project-2026/README.md

 This project uses Electric Resistivity Tomography (ERT) survey data collected in the Northwest Territories near Great Slave Lake, following a severe forest fire.
 The surveys were conducted to evaluate the impacts of forest fires on permafrost, as the region lies within a discontinuous permafrost zone.
 Data is available at https://ostrnrcan-dostrncan.canada.ca/entities/publication/6ad9de5f-0d13-4f13-8cf1-510dc0f1ed28

 Inversions are performed in Inversion.ipynb using SimPEG tools.
-More info on SimPEG is available here: https://simpeg.xyz
+More info on SimPEG is available here: https://simpeg.xyz.
+Note that project_utils.py and test_project_utils.py are not in use at this stage of the project, but may be implemented later for test cases and functions.

 INSTALLATION INSTRUCTIONS:
 1. Clone the repo